grpc/proposal/A98-SNI-setting-and-SNI-SAN-validation.md

-As mentioned in [A29 implementation details][A29_impl-details] the `UpstreamTlsContext` is either passed down to child policies via channel arguments or is put in sub-channel attribute wrapped in a `SslContextProvider`, depending on the language.
+As mentioned in [A29 implementation details][A29_impl-details] the `UpstreamTlsContext` is either passed down to child policies via channel arguments or is put in sub-channel attribute wrapped in a `SslContextProviderSupplier`, depending on the language.
 So far the same information has been used for creating the Ssl connection for all the subchannels in the cluster so it sufficed to have a single instance of the provider of this Tls/Ssl context, instantiated by the LB policy